sugi01/unilateralcytokinesis/README.md

 <h3 align="center">Codes used in Hsu et al., in prep.</h3>

   <p align="center">
-    This is a repository for Image J codes and Jupyter notebook used in the paper to analyze cytokinesis dynamics.
+    This is a repository for Image J codes and Jupyter notebook used in our paper to analyze cytokinesis dynamics.
   </p>
 </div>